vjohndo/casino/README.md

 - Implement a profile page, leaderboards and a shop to spend currency
 - Add in a 'loading' symbol to smooth transitions
 - Develop games into single page applications with async functionality
-- Currently games are pickled into the database, to rewrite class construction based on saved JSON files
+- Currently games are pickled into the database, need to write a class construction method based on saved JSON files
 - Combine the player and user models into a single module and with the class
-- Improve routing to game, fix the get / post requests
+- Improve routing to game, especially fixing the GET / POST requests

 ## Techonologies used
 ---
 ### Python
 - Used to build all models of games
-- Pyscopg2 to hand database
+- Pyscopg2 to handle database
 - Bcrypt to handle password hashing
 - Pickling to handle game instance storage and access on database

 ### Flask
 - Flask framework to control routes and sessions
 - Jinja to handle templating of webpages

 ### HTML
 - Heavy use of forms for POSTS